Music Education Policies

 Music Department Addendum:

 - For music students, additional coursework includes private lessons and performing in APSU-sponsored large or small ensembles, either for credit or on a voluntary basis.
-Music students may be permitted to perform their senior recital in the Residency II Semester provided that the hearing was approved in the Residency 1 Semester.
+Music students may be permitted to perform their senior recital in the Clinical Teaching Semester provided that the hearing was approved in the Practicum Semester.

 - Outside employment includes paid performance in ensembles that have a regular rehearsal schedule, and teaching private lessons for the Community School of the Arts, other professional organization, or on an individual basis.

 - Outside employment does not include seasonal performance opportunities (gigs) that occur on an infrequent or irregular basis.

 - Time commitment: The purpose of clinical teaching is to immerse students into all duties and responsibilities of professional educators including before and after school planning, faculty and committee meetings, bus duty, tutoring, and other responsibilities.
 Music students may also be expected to lead after-hours sectionals and rehearsals, attend concerts, or accompany ensembles to contests and festivals.
 When combined with planning and preparation for direct instruction, these expectations present a considerable time commitment for clinical teachers.
 Generally, clinical teachers are unable to adequately fulfill all of their clinical teaching responsibilities and still have sufficient practice time for lessons, rehearsals and performances.

 - Presentation and Perception: Clinical Teachers need to present themselves as professional educators more so than as students.
 In addition, underclassmen need to understand the significance of the clinical teaching semester, and of the responsibilities and expectations of this process.
 The effectiveness of this expectation is minimized or negated when clinical teachers continue participating in ensembles.